What can savers expect from "socially responsible" investing?

 How are ESG portfolios constructed?

-SRI certification through labels
+SRI certification by labels

 Certification is based on verification that the fund takes into account the social and environmental performance of companies in its investment criteria, that it is equipped to do so, and that its selection process is rigorous.